xin-huang/sstar/docs/userguide/overview.md

 # Overview

+`sstar` assumes individuals are diploid and variants are bi-allelic in the combined reference and target populations used for scoring.
+Source populations are used for downstream annotation and match-rate calculation, and should not determine which variants are retained for S* scoring.
+Please check the data carefully before using `sstar`.

 There are five subcommands in `sstar`:

-- score
+- `score`
-- quantile
+- `quantile`
-- threshold
+- `threshold`
-- matchrate
+- `matchrate`
-- tract
+- `tract`

-To display help information for each subcommand, users can use
+To display help information for each subcommand, users can use:

 	sstar subcommand -h

-For example,
+For example:

 	sstar score -h

-**Note:** `sstar` assumes a variant is bi-allelic among reference, target, and source populations.
-Please check your data carefully before using `sstar`.
-In this manual, we define the population without introgressed fragments as the reference population, the population receiving introgressed fragments as the target population, and the population donating introgressed fragments as the source population.
-Besides, `sstar` assumes an individual is diploid.
+**Note:** In this manual, we define the population without introgressed fragments as the **reference population**, the population receiving introgressed fragments as the **target population**, and the population donating introgressed fragments as the **source population**.

+The example commands assume that users have cloned the `sstar` [GitHub repository](https://github.com/xin-huang/sstar) and run the commands from the root directory of the repository.